You Lose, I Win! Sun Rages At Scott Over Medals Snub - UrduPoint

 Lithuania's Danas Rapsys beat the Olympic champion to the wall in a pulsating final, only to see the dreaded "DQ" flash up on the giant screen for having twitched on the starting blocks.

-Briton Duncan Scott, who tied for the bronze medal, refused to shake Sun's hand on the podium -- as Australian Mack Horton had after losing to the Chinese giant in the weekend's 400m final.
+Briton Duncan Scott, who tied for the bronze medal, refused to shake Sun's hand on the podium -- as Australian Mack Horton had done after losing to the Chinese giant in the 400m final at the weekend.

+"If Sun can't respect our sport then why should I respect him?
+I think a lot of people, everyone in swimming, got behind what Mack did," Scott told reporters.

-Sun is competing under a doping cloud after a leaked FINA report alleged that he smashed blood samples with a hammer after being visited by testers last year.
+Sun is competing under a doping cloud after a leaked FINA report alleged he smashed blood samples with a hammer following being visited by testers last year.

-Scott also declined to step up to the top step for official photos, prompting a furious Sun to bark at him "You lose, I win!" as they walked downstairs for their lap of honour.
+Scott also declined to step up to the top step for official photos, prompting a furious Sun to get in his face, waving his finger at Scott and barking "You lose, I win!" before they walked downstairs for their lap of honour.

 The European champion then marched away from the pool deck, leaving Sun and the other medallists to pose for more photographs, triggering loud jeers from Chinese fans.